sahara7191/home-lab-blog/_posts/2026-07-14-ioc-enrichment-pipeline-n8n.md

 ## Prerequisites

 - A self-hosted n8n instance and Ollama with a capable model.
-I use `qwen3.6:35b`.
+I use `sylink:8b` *(enterprise cybersecurity AI for threat intelligence, incident response, and security operations)*.

 - API keys from sources: